flamegraph-rs/flamegraph/README.md

 # if you'd like to profile a specific binary:
 cargo flamegraph --bin=stress2

+# if you want to pass arguments, as you would with cargo run:
+cargo flamegraph -- my-command --my-arg my-value -m -f

 # if you'd like to profile an arbitrary executable:
 cargo flamegraph --exec="/path/to/my/binary --some-arg 5"